typhartez/avsitter-fastadjust/README.md

 # avsitter-fastadjust
-Mode on AVsitter2 adjuster without local chat dum to make it faster
+Mode on AVsitter2 adjuster without local chat dum to make it faster.